Mr0cket/Steam-Account-Switcher/README.md

 3. Run the script.

 Notes:

-The first time the script is run, you will need to enter your steam password.
-Subsequently, the process is automated.
+- The first time the script is run, you will need to enter your steam password. afterwards, the process is automated.
-Windows supported only.
+- Windows supported only.